• Skip to main content

 Also, councils will be required to plan for and maintain their own local infrastructure.
 Should that not be the case, the National Party is proposing the central government will intervene when necessary to ensure water services are delivered.
 How that looks is still unclear.

-National launches its own plan regarding Three Waters reforms NZNE
+National launches its own plan regarding Three Waters reforms - Centrist

 What about co-governance?